-Individual studies courses (PHL 495-497), which involve directed study and research, are available to advanced students.
-Like all 400-level courses in philosophy, the prerequisite is eight half-courses in philosophy.
+Individual studies courses (PHL495 to PHL497), which involve directed study and research, are available to advanced students.
+Like for all 400-level courses in Philosophy, the prerequisite is eight half-courses in Philosophy.

 Students interested in taking Individual Studies should have a considerable background in philosophy.
-These courses are intended to provide advanced students with an opportunity to engage in individual study of a philosopher or problem not covered in the regular courses, and to do so under the close supervision of a faculty member.
-Students must propose a specific project to an individual faculty member and obtain his or her written approval of the project, as well as approval from the Undergraduate Coordinator, before registering in the course.
+These courses are intended to provide advanced students with an opportunity to engage in the individual study of a philosopher or problem not covered in the regular courses, and to do so under the close supervision of a faculty member.
+Students must propose a specific project to an individual faculty member and obtain his or her written approval of the project, as well as approval from the Undergraduate Coordinator (via the Undergraduate Office), before registering in the course.

 - Figure out what topic interests you, and work out a preliminary reading list.